Black Bears in Tennessee

 - Never run from a black bear!
 This will often trigger its natural instinct to chase.

 Notify the TWRA immediately if you witness aggressive behavior by black bears!
+Find the appropriate TWRA office to contact in your area by clicking here.

 As bear and human populations increase and more people move near public lands and bear inhabited areas, bear-human interactions are increasing creating potentially dangerous situations.
 To learn more about coexisting with bears, go to the Bear Wise Website.
 You can also help prevent safety concerns by following these Bear Wise Basics: